lubeda/EsphoMaTrix/README.md

 # EspHoMaTriX (ehmtx)

+## Breaking changes in esphome 2023.7.0

+Since the update ehmtx only  compiles if you add some code to your yaml.
+See here: [https://github.com/lubeda/EspHoMaTriXv2/issues/62#issuecomment-1643052894](https://github.com/lubeda/EspHoMaTriXv2/issues/62#issuecomment-1643052894)

+## Important news

+**Take a look at the new version of the improved [EspHoMaTriXv2](https://github.com/lubeda/EspHoMaTriXv2/)!!!**

+This version isn't under active development anymore!!!!

 ## Important information

 If you like my work, please donate me a star on GitHub and consider [sponsoring](https://www.paypal.com/donate/?hosted_button_id=FZDKSLQ46HJTU) me!!